scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Empower a group of creatures with righteous fury.
-Target up to 5 creatures in range, adding a Terrible die for each creature targeted.
-On success the targeted creatures have expertise with all weapons and deal an extra wound die in holy damage with every attack.
+Empower up to 5 creatures with righteous fury.
+Make a spellcasting roll against a terrible die for each creature targeted.
+On success the creatures have expertise with all weapons and deal an extra wound die in holy damage with every attack.

-Add an enhanced die for every level above 5th.
+Add an enhanced die for every level cast above 5th.

 ___
 #### Judgement